 This website was originally established by member Steve Laws and was refurbished in 2013.
 There is a link to our Discussion Forum on the right side of the page.

-We hope you like our new site and please email the webmaster via the “contact” button with any comments or queries.
-If you want to leave your comments on the website you can post direct – we have built in spam filters and your comments will be posted once reviewed by the webmaster.
+We hope you like our new site and please email the webmaster via the “contact” button with any comments or queries, or post direct on the website – unfortunately due to spamming issues you will have to fill in the Captcha anti-spam filter but only for your first comment.
+Your comments will be posted once reviewed by the webmaster.
 More comprehensive discussions can be had on the Discussion Forum.

 A Few S&S34 Achievements

 We believe that the S&S 34 has completed more circumnavigations and set more world sailing records than any other production yacht.
 Just some of the achievements:

 - Member Jon Sanders AO, OBE, honoured in 1983 by the United States Institute of Navigation with their Superior Achievement Award.
 Sailed his S&S 34 Perie Banou around the world twice via Cape Horn, non stop and alone, to set 12 world records.

 - Member David Dicks when only 17 years old set the record for the youngest to sail alone and non stop around the world via Cape Horn.
 He sailed his mothers S&S34 Seaflight, starting from Fremantle, Western Australia.